-Lynchburg College has received a record $5 million bequest and additional distributions are expected.
+University of Lynchburg has received a record $5 million bequest and additional distributions are expected.

 Walter W. Ridgway Jr. ’48, a native of Roanoke, Va., left his alma mater the bulk of his estate upon his death Feb.
 23, 2013 at the age of 91.

-“This is the largest gift Lynchburg College has ever received,” said President Kenneth Garren.
+“This is the largest gift University of Lynchburg has ever received,” said President Kenneth Garren.
 “It is tremendous that an alumnus of the College believed so strongly in LC that he wanted to see our College prosper and grow for years to come.
-We are so pleased that Mr. Ridgway clearly had a great experience at Lynchburg College, and we are very honored to receive this magnificent bequest.”
+We are so pleased that Mr. Ridgway clearly had a great experience at University of Lynchburg, and we are very honored to receive this magnificent bequest.”

 “The previous largest gift was $4.7 million,” said Gene Frantz ’71,’76 MEd, recently retired vice president for planned giving.
 About half of all bequests are unexpected, Frantz said.

 Under the terms of the bequest, the “Walter W. and Josephine Sheffield Ridgway Memorial Fund,” half of the income will be used to provide scholarships to students attending University of Lynchburg from the Virginia Baptist Children’s Home, Glade Spring Baptist Church, and the First Baptist Church in Roanoke, Virginia, in that order.
 The other half is to be used for construction of new buildings or for the maintenance of new or existing buildings on campus.

 The College will apply the capital portion of the bequest to the Drysdale Student Center, according to Denise McDonald, vice president for advancement.